NikhilShimpy/MediPulse-AI/README.md

 # 🏥 MediPulse-AI: Instant Hospital Finder & Smart Health Analyzer

-Developed by **Nikhil Shimpy, Harsh Vardhan Hatiya, Palak Paithari**
+Developed by **Nikhil Shimpy, Harsh Vardhan Hatiya, Palak Paithari , Chetna Sikarwar**

 MediPulse-AI is an intelligent healthcare assistant that enables users to **discover nearby hospitals**, **analyze skin conditions from images**, **interpret report PDFs**, and **receive instant support from an AI-powered chatbot**—all through a unified web platform.